Short Description

 Readiness and links to data

-This indicator is published here as a final indicator for the first time in 2024.
-The data are presented here showing annual England-level emissions of (a) mercury from larger industrial sites and crematoria, and (b) 7 unintentionally produced POP substances (as listed in the Stockholm Convention Annex C): polychlorinated biphenyls; dioxin-like polychlorinated biphenyls; dioxins and furans; hexachlorobenzene; polychlorinated naphthalenes; pentachlorophenol; and pentachlorobenzene from a wide range of sources to air, land, and water.
+The data presented here show annual England-level emissions of (a) mercury from larger industrial sites and crematoria, and (b) 7 unintentionally produced POP substances (as listed in the Stockholm Convention Annex C): polychlorinated biphenyls; dioxin-like polychlorinated biphenyls; dioxins and furans; hexachlorobenzene; polychlorinated naphthalenes; pentachlorophenol; and pentachlorobenzene from a wide range of sources to air, land, and water.
 These POPs data are a disaggregation of the annual UK-level data previously presented in this indicator.
-There is a double update of the data for the H3b indicator this year as we have been awaiting new data from the UK POPs Multi Media Emission Inventory that was not yet available in the previous update.

-Some information is already published: Pollution Inventory, National Atmospheric Emissions Inventory, Persistent Organic Pollutants Multimedia Emissions Inventory, and National Reports for the Stockholm Convention.
+Some information is already published: Pollution Inventory, National Atmospheric Emissions Inventory, Persistent Organic Pollutants Multimedia Emissions Inventory (Report CX0115), and National Reports for the Stockholm Convention, Persistent organic pollutants triennial report 2019 to 2021.
 Population estimates used to apportion some UK emissions of POPs at an England level are also published annually.

 For further information on the methodology used to produce this indicator email chemicalrestrictions@environment-agency.gov.uk.